danielbonnells/100-days-of-code/log.md

 ### Day 14: January 16, 2017

+**Today's Progress**: Same set of algorithms continued.

+**Thoughts:** Some are easy to solve, others are more challenging and require copious amounts of time reading.

+### Day 15: January 17, 2017

 **Today's Progress**: Just barely did anything.

 **Thoughts:** Had a lot of other stuff going on today, but I did look at some problems.
 Not my best day though.

+### Day 16: January 18, 2017

+**Today's Progress**: Spent all day coding!

+**Thoughts:** I worked on a personal project onverting a static website into a responsive one.
+Boy has it taken longer than I imagined!